-After winning the Pro Musicis International Award in 2011 and joining a distinguished roster of artists, she was presented with solo debuts in Carnegie Hall's Weill Hall in NYC and Pickman Hall in Cambridge, MA to glowing reviews, with The Boston Musical Intelligencer summarizing her as "a warm, animated, outgoing, confident, hypertalented young pianist whose greatest asset is her incomparable power to communicate."
-Highlights in the 2012-13 season included performances at Trinity Wall Street, Carnegie Hall's Zankel and Weill Hall, (le) Poisson Rouge, Arthur Zankel Music Center, Galapagos Art Space, and The Banff Centre.
+After winning the prestigious Pro Musicis International Award in 2011 and joining a distinguished roster of artists, she was presented with solo concerts in Carnegie Hall's Weill Hall in NYC and Pickman Hall in Cambridge, MA to glowing reviews, with The Boston Musical Intelligencer summarizing her as "a warm, animated, outgoing, confident, hypertalented young pianist whose greatest asset is her incomparable power to communicate."
+She enjoys an active concert schedule; her recent NYC highlights include performances in Carnegie Hall's Zankel and Weill Hall, Trinity Wall Street, (le) Poisson Rouge, Subculture, Spectrum NYC, and the Galapagos Art Space.

 Valuing her role as a music educator, her teaching artist work has brought her to inner-city schools and special-needs programs throughout New York, Nevada, and Massachusetts.
-Currently, her outreach work is in partnership with Pro Musicis, Art of Giving Back, and Ensemble ACJW, through which she co-teaches piano lab classes to over one hundred fourth and fifth graders at Brooklyn's P.S.
+Currently, her outreach work is in partnership with Pro Musicis and Ensemble ACJW, through which she co-teaches piano lab classes to over one hundred fourth and fifth graders at Brooklyn's P.S.
 241 Emma L. Johnston.
-She has served as chamber music faculty at the Longy School of Music, S.U.N.Y.
-Stony Brook, and the Silicon Valley Music Festival where in 2014, she will be the director of the Piano Institute.
+She has also served as chamber music faculty at the Longy School of Music, S.U.N.Y.
+Stony Brook, and the Silicon Valley Music Festival.

 Ms. Le is completing her Doctorate of Musical Arts at Stony Brook University, where she received a Master of Music degree.
 She holds a Bachelor of Music degree from the Eastman School of Music.
 Her teachers and mentors have included Christina Dahl, Gilbert Kalish, Douglas Humpherys, Roger Bushell, and her mother, Michelle Le.
-Prior to college studies, she traveled to her piano lessons by plane from Las Vegas to the Bay Area of California to study with Ms. Erna Gulabyan, preparatory piano professor at the San Francisco Conservatory of Music.
+Prior to college studies, she traveled to her piano lessons by plane from Las Vegas to the Bay Area of California to study with Ms. Erna Gulabyan.